Claudia Sheinbaum named Mexico ruling party’s 2024 presidential candidate

 The party’s national council president, Alfonso Durazo, said that Sheinbaum beat former Foreign Affairs Secretary Marcelo Ebrard, her closest rival, by double figures in five party surveys.

+“Today the Mexican people decided,” a smiling Sheinbaum told supporters to shouts of “president, president, president,” at a press conference where she was declared the candidate.

+“We will win in 2024,” she said, dressed in her party’s signature purple.

-Sheinbaum is a close ally of President Andres Manuel Lopez Obrador (AMLO) and as Morena’s candidate, she will enjoy a distinct advantage.
+Sheinbaum is a close ally of President Andres Manuel Lopez Obrador (AMLO) and Morena controls 22 of Mexico’s 32 states giving her a distinct advantage.
 Last week, a broad opposition coalition selected female lawmaker Xochitl Galvez as its candidate.

-Hours before Wednesday’s announcement, Ebrard complained of irregularities in the process and said it should be redone, accusing his party of increasingly resembling the Institutional Revolutionary Party that ruled Mexico for 71 years, famously allowing each president to select his successor.
+Hours before Wednesday’s announcement, Ebrard complained of irregularities in the process and said it should be redone, accusing his party of increasingly resembling the Institutional Revolutionary Party (PRI) that ruled Mexico for 71 years, famously allowing each president to select his successor.

+He was not in the room as Sheinbaum was hailed as the winner, telling a Mexican radio station he and his team had been removed from the event in Mexico City’s World Trade Center, a towering building in an upscale district of the capital.

 He said he would decide on Monday how to proceed.

-Trained as an environmental scientist, Sheinbaum sits solidly on the left of the ideological spectrum.
+Trained as an environmental scientist, Sheinbaum sits solidly on the left of the ideological spectrum and represents the continuation of AMLO’s social agenda.

-She has frequently echoed AMLO’s condemnation of the neoliberal economic policies of earlier Mexican presidents, blaming them for the country’s gaping inequality and high levels of violence.
+She has frequently echoed his condemnation of the neoliberal economic policies of earlier Mexican presidents, blaming them for the country’s gaping inequality and high levels of violence.

+Galvez, meanwhile, is representing the Broad Front for Mexico, a coalition of the conservative National Action Party, the small progressive Democratic Revolution Party, and the PRI.

+Galvez caucuses with the National Action Party in the Senate, but is not a member.